MattiNieminen/dots/README.md

 ## Install dotfiles

-These steps install required packages and dotfiles itself.
+These steps will install the dots.

 ### Clone this repo